nikmd23/dotnet/README.md

    - Open `Program.cs`
    - Change the server port to 5000. (`.UseUrls("http://0.0.0.0:5000")`)
    - Press F5 to launch the app in the container.
-   - Press F1 and run the **Cloud Environments: Forward Port from Environment...** command
+   - Run the **Cloud Environments: Forward Port from Environment...** command
      - Enter port 5000
      - Name it anything you'd like
      - View the forwarded ports in the Environment Details panel